Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

 }
   ```

   Spring Webclient is another tool we can use to make parallel service calls.
-WebClient uses an asynchronous, non-blocking solution provided by the Spring Reactive framework.
+WebClient uses an asynchronous, non-blocking solution provided by the Spring Reactive framework:

   ```Java